tvpollet/tvpollet.github.io/thesis_topics.md

 * Projects on aggression, violence, rape, sexual violence.
 * Projects on human-animal relationships.
 * Projects on stress and mental health (unless they are dealing with social network analysis).
-* Projects on Instagram/Facebook/TikTok (unless they are dealing with social network analysis).
+* Projects on Instagram/Facebook/TikTok (unless they are dealing with social network analysis, or exceptions listed above).
 * Projects on addiction, smoking, alcohol, drug consumption (unless they are dealing with social network analysis).
 * Projects on social identity, ethnicity, and/or intergroup behaviour (unless these are related to social network analysis or well thought out replication projects).
 * Projects on sexual orientation, gender identity, masculinity/femininity, 2D:4D ratios (unless these are related to social network analysis or well thought out replication projects).